 Crime prevention through environmental design (CPTED) |

-Research has shown that the proper design and effective use of the built environment can lead to a reduction in both the opportunity for crime and the fear of crime.
+Research has shown that the design and effective use of the built environments can lead to a reduction in both the opportunity for crime and the fear of crime.
 CPTED is part of a comprehensive approach to crime prevention.
-By emphasizing modifications to the physical environment, it complements community-based policing, Neighbourhood Watch, and social programs that address some of the root causes of criminal behaviour.
 CPTED can be applied to identify and remove potential problems in proposed developments.
 It can also be used to correct existing design problems that may invite crime.
-CPTED can reduce crime and fear through:
+CPTED objectives

 Are you having an ongoing “break and enter,” vandalism, theft or trespassing problem at your store or home?
 Our Crime Prevention Coordinator is available for an on-site assessment of your premises to suggest possible solutions to your problem through the principles of CPTED. |